maxravel/mnemomed/readme.md

 - navbar; done
 - sessionStorage answers; done
 - disable other options after first click; done
+- refactorized counter; done
+- localStorage counter; done

 to do: loading icon when json is loading;
 to do: refactorize code;
 to do: add UI - chose each chapter;
 to do: think about database;
-to do: point counter;
 to do: Ebbinghaus curve app;
 to do: to do app;
 to do: pomodoro app;
-to do: localStorrage counter;
-to do: refactorize counter to one function; is it possible?
 to do: how to work with form - autorefresh/url problem.